CyberScan

 EU

-- NIS2 Directive (December 2022) — includes supply chain security obligations for essential and important entities
+- NIS2 Directive — expected to be adopted by the end of 2022, will include supply chain security obligations for essential and important entities

 - Cyber Resilience Act (2022 proposal, in negotiation) — will require structured vulnerability handling and SBOM-like for products with digital elements